-Figure 12: (a) Without offsetting the vertices interpenetration artifacts may occur during collision detection. (b) Introducing an ε -offset solves the problem.
+Figure 14: (a) Without offsetting the vertices interpenetration artifacts may occur during collision detection. (b) Introducing an ε -offset solves the problem.

-penetration depth of elastic polyhedral objects [FL01].
+Deformed distance fields have been used to estimate the penetration depth of elastic polyhedral objects [FL01].
 In this method, an internal distance field is created by a fast marching level set method, propagating distance information only inside the objects.
 In order to take deformations of the objects into account, the distance fields are updated before each time step.
 The actual collision detection is carried out by a hierarchical method.
 During collision response the distance fields are deformed due to the geometry and used for an approximation of the penetration depth.
 This method is able to handle self-collisions and collisions.
 The approach is well-suited for volumetric objects, because thin objects like cloth are not well represented by internal distance fields.
 Although the distance field is only partially updated in deforming regions of the object, experiments show that this method is not intended for real-time applications.

-[BMF03] suggest to use ADFs for detecting collisions between clothing and animated characters.
+[BMF03] suggests the use of ADFs for detecting collisions between clothing and animated characters.
 Since the surface deforms over time due to skin and muscle simulation, the authors propose to pre-calculate a distance field at each time step using a fast marching method [Set96].
 This can be used for multiple cloth simulations.
 In order to handle cloth with several intersecting character geometries, a distance field for each body part is created.
 Thus, cloth vertices, which are inside of two or more distance fields, can be detected and handled properly.
 For a more thorough analysis of pinched clothing see [BWK03].
 No timings were given in the paper, but the necessity of pre-calculation of the distance fields indicates that the proposed approach is tailored for film making.

 In [FSG03], the problem of rapid distance computation between rigid and deformable objects is addressed.
 Rigid objects are represented by distance fields, which are stored in a uniform grid to maximize query performance.
 Vertices of a deformable object, which penetrate an object, are quickly determined by evaluating the distance field.
 Additionally, the center of each edge in the deforming mesh is tested in order to improve the precision of collision detection.
-Since updates of the distance field were considered to costly, the authors also propose to combine multiple rigid bodies for animation-similar to the method of [BMF03].
-Experiments suggest, that this technique is able to animate cloth at interactive rates (see Fig. 13).
-Collisions with a complex non-convex objects are resolved accurately and also self-collisions are treated by using a different approach.
+Since updates of the distance field were considered too costly, the authors also propose to combine multiple rigid bodies for animation-similar to the method of [BMF03].
+Experiments suggest, that this technique is able to animate cloth at interactive rates (see Fig. 15).
+Collisions with complex nonconvex objects are resolved accurately.
+The self-collisions of the cloth are detected by using a bounding volume hierarchy.

 Updates of a distance field are a common bottleneck of all methods described above.
 To accelerate theses updates, [VSC01] proposed an image-based approach for computing distance values.
 Rendering hardware is used for constructing two depth and normal maps of the object, one map for the back of the object and one map for its front.
 These maps are used for distance calculations and collision response.
 This algorithm is restricted to convex shapes or appropriate mapping directions in the case of animated characters.
-In [IZLM01], another image-based approach is proposed that uses the technique described in [HKL99] to create a 2D distance field using graphics hardware.
+In [HZLM01], another image-based approach is proposed that uses the technique described in [HKL99] to create a 2D distance field using graphics hardware.
 This 2D distance field is used for collision response.
 The authors report interactive frame rates for non-convex rigid bodies and also for deformable bodies.
 The method is applicable to 2D problems.

-Figure 13: Interactive animation of cloth in a complex collision environment.
+Figure 15: Interactive animation of cloth in a complex collision environment.